Climate of Adelaide: Winter (June to August)

 In winter the average maximum is around 15.2 to 16.1 °C and the average minimum around 7.4 to 8 °C, although temperatures again can fluctuate.
 Note though that the temperature rarely drops below freezing or rises above 19 °C. Frosts are common in the valleys of the Adelaide Hills, but rare elsewhere.
 Winter in Adelaide also sees quite a significant wind chill, which makes the apparent temperature seem colder than it actually is.

 Winter has fairly reliable rainfall with June being the wettest month of the year, averaging around 80 mm.
 The city's dry summers are attributed to the Australian High on the Great Australian Bight.

 Spring (September – November)

 Like Autumn, spring weather is mild, but with greater variation.
 Average maximum temperatures vary between 18.7 and 24.5 °C. Despite the warmer days, with little cloud cover, overnight temperatures can drop quickly, minima varying between 9.4 and 13.6 °C.

 Rainfall tapers off quickly from winter into spring.

 Climate data

+The weather station used for Adelaide's official temperatures was the West Terrace station from 1871 to 1977, and since 2017; and was the Kent Town station from 1977 to 2017; however the table below is for Adelaide Airport.

-The below table is of the heavily UHI-affected Kent Town site.
+The below table is of the Kent Town site.

 The below table demonstrates the effect of moderate elevation increase on Adelaide's climate.

 Recorded extremes (records from West Tce weather station 1839–1977 and 2017–2025, Kent Town weather station 1977–2025 and Airport M.O. weather station 1955–2025):